 Prevention of Congenital Rubella

 Rubella can be prevented by vaccination.
-In the US, infants should receive a combined measles, mumps, and rubella vaccine Measles, Mumps, and Rubella (MMR) Vaccine The measles, mumps, and rubella (MMR) vaccine effectively protects against all 3 infections.
-People who are given the MMR vaccine according to the US vaccination schedule are considered protected... read more .
-The first dose is given at 12 to 15 months of age and the second dose is given at 4 to 6 years of age (see Childhood Vaccination Schedule Childhood Vaccination Schedule Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
+In the US, infants should receive a combined measles, mumps, and rubella vaccine Measles, Mumps, and Rubella (MMR) Vaccine The measles/mumps/rubella vaccines (MMR vaccines) effectively protect against all 3 infections ( measles, mumps, rubella).
+Historically, people who are given the MMR vaccine according to the... read more .
+The first dose is given at 12 to 15 months of age and the second dose is given at 4 to 6 years of age (see Childhood Vaccination Schedule Childhood Vaccination Schedules Vaccination has been extremely effective in preventing serious disease and in improving health worldwide.
+Because of vaccines, infections that were once very common and/or fatal (eg, smallpox... read more ).
 Postpubertal nonpregnant females who are not immune to rubella should be vaccinated.
 (CAUTION: Rubella vaccination is contraindicated in immunodeficient or pregnant women.)
 After vaccination, women should be advised not to become pregnant for 28 days.